Gregory Forzley, MD, FAAFP, FHIMSS

 Now retired from his role as ambulatory and population health CMIO at Trinity Health, Dr. Forzley remains actively involved in health IT, serving on several boards and committees.
 He is the current board chair of Great Lakes Health Connect (GLHC), Michigan’s largest health information exchange, represents GLHC on the board of the Michigan Health Information Network Shared Services (MiHIN), and serves as director and past chair on the MPRO Board of Directors.
 He also remains actively involved in legislative and policy issues as a member of the HIMSS Public Policy Committee and Michigan State Medical Society Health Care Quality, Efficiency and Economics Committee.

 From 2006 until 2015, Dr. Forzley represented doctors of medicine on the State of Michigan Health Information Technology Commission as commissioner and chair.
 He also served 12 years on the Board of Directors of the Michigan State Medical Society (4 years as board chair), and has been involved in regional quality activities in West Michigan in association with the Robert Wood Johnson Foundation.

-He received his medical degree from the Wayne State University School of Medicine in Detroit, his specialty training in Family Medicine in the Grand Rapids Family Medicine Residency Program based at Saint Mary’s Health Care in Grand Rapids, MI, and his informatics training through the Oregon Health and Science School of Medicine.
-He received his undergraduate degree from the University of Michigan, which explains his interest in college football.
-In addition, during his personal time he enjoys water activities and a variety of other hobbies.
+Dr. Forzley holds his medical degree from the Wayne State University School of Medicine (Detroit, MI), specialty training in the Family Medicine Residency Program Grand Rapids, MI), and his informatics training through the Oregon Health and Science University School of Medicine (Portland, OR).
+His undergraduate degree is from the University of Michigan (Ann Arbor, MI).